Ghost Squad Hackers: Attacks on the Afghanistan government and its officials

 "Afghanistan Gov Hacked by GhostSquadHackers #CheifExecutiveOfficer Can you hear me now? twitter.com/afgexecutive.
 We found an exploit in the government server and pulled every login we could.
 We have more also but Dr. Abdullah was not using phone restriction and 2FA was not enabled".

 The attacks on the Afghan government continued relentlessly on the first of September after prior targeting of Afghanistan's Chief Executive Twitter account, GSH further assaulted the government by defacing twelve websites in one day all of which were affiliated with the Afghan government.
-This included the Afghanistan's Ministry of Justice, the Ministry of Defense, the Ministry of Foreign Affairs, the Ministry of Refugees and Repatriations, and the Afghan Attorney General's Office.
+This included Afghanistan's Ministry of Justice, the Ministry of Defense, the Ministry of Foreign Affairs, the Ministry of Refugees and Repatriations, and the Afghan Attorney General's Office.
 Further assaults continued in hopes of raising awareness for Palestine as part of OpSilence and OpIsrael after shutting down the Israeli Prime Minister and the Bank of Israel.

 Operation Decrypt ISIS

 The group's focus in 2017 shifted slightly towards targeting ISIS and removing them off the internet and social media completely.
 A multitude of accounts from Facebook, Twitter, and Telegram alike were hacked and added to an extensive list of ISIS removed.
 Further efforts by GSH later revealed bomb instructions and plans to be carried out by ISIS.